Skip to content

 The required preparation includes two years of HS foreign language or one year of foreign language in a post-secondary setting.

 This course is designed to focus on literacy skills: listening, speaking, reading, writing, viewing, and visually representing with an emphasis on linguistics.
-TESL teacher candidates will consider first and second language acquisition as well as linguistics in efforts to improve the literacy process for ELs.
+TESL teacher candidates will consider first and subsequent language acquisition as well as linguistics in efforts to improve the literacy process for ELs.

 This course is designed to provide TESL teacher candidates the opportunities to create, implement, and reflect on the teaching and learning process regarding the integration of content and language instruction.
 Teacher candidates will consider best practices in the field of ESL including strategies and methods based on evidence.